kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 https://tracker.debian.org/pkg/[package]

 If there are bugs you'd like to fix, make a new SRU style commit at the end of the merge process and put them together in the same merge proposal.
+This process is described in the [Adding new changes](#adding-new-changes) section below.

 ### Make a bug report for the merge